 Let's get started and take a look at the BEST Instant Pot Chicken Recipes:

 Learn how to cook the juiciest, tender, and flavorful chicken breast in the Instant Pot.
 Enjoy this variety of soups and curry recipes:

 Frequently Asked Questions

 Yes, you can use frozen chicken in instant pot recipes.
-You do not need to thaw it before cooking since the Instant pot adjusts the cook time automatically.
+You do not need to thaw it before cooking since the Instant pot adjusts the cooking time automatically.

-You do not need to make any adjustments, the instant pot adjusts the cook time automatically.
-You can simply set the cook time mentioned in the recipe, just know that the Instant pot will take longer to come to pressure, thereby increasing the total cooking time.
+You do not need to make any adjustments, the instant pot adjusts the cooking time automatically.
+You can simply set the cooking time mentioned in the recipe, just know that the Instant pot will take longer to come to pressure, thereby increasing the total cooking time.

-If your chicken ends up with a rubbery texture, it is slightly undercooked and needs to be cooked a few minutes longer.
+If your chicken has a rubbery texture, it is slightly undercooked and needs to be cooked a few minutes longer.

-No. For most recipes you can set the same cook time even if you double the recipe.
+No. You can set the same cook time for most recipes even if you double the recipe.

 Yes, You can add raw (fresh or frozen) boneless or bone-in chicken breast, thighs, or ground chicken in the instant pot and cook it per recipe instructions.

 For perfectly cooked chicken breast that is about 1-inch thick, cook for 9-10 minutes at high pressure for firm texture, or 11-12 minutes for shreddable texture, followed by a 10-minute natural pressure release.
-For breast thicker than 1-inch, add another 2 minutes to the cook time.
+For breasts thicker than 1-inch, add another 2 minutes to the cooking time.